 Nesaru learned how to collaborate across class and culture by teaching in rural India and being a Hindi-English translator for an architectural project serving one of India’s profoundly marginalized urban communities.
 He has learned filmmaking by working as an assistant director in the industry and brought together an inspired team of young film professionals to produce Asylum.
 I am confident he can pull off this ambitious and beautiful project.

 Please join me in helping back Asylum.
 So far, his team has waged a successful Kickstarter campaign and will be receiving in kind support from Broadway Stages (New York’s premier production company, home to a host of Netflix productions including Spike Lee’s series She’s Gotta Have It), but we need a few more angels.
-We have a couple generous ones already, but we still need to find $70,000.
+We have a couple generous ones already, but we still need to find $100,000.
 Come on, step up!
 Be an angel or connect me to a funder!
-I am happy to introduce you to Nesaru, share budget and script, etc. etc….
+To donate, click here.
+For more information, feel free to contact me directly at email@example.com.